 Rations of Sriracha and sambal oelek have become depleted on store shelves and at online retailers.
 While the great Huy Fong Sriracha shortage is still ongoing, there are plenty of exciting substitutes out there that can deliver mouthwatering flavor.

 From Huy Fong knockoffs to spins on the original, and even a few similar-but-different condiments to try on your soups, sandwiches and stir-fries, these are the best substitutes for when you can't have the real thing.

 Read more: Best BBQ Sauce for 2023

-The best Sriracha alternatives to try this summer
+The best Sriracha alternatives to try

 While we're trying new sauces, Fly by Jing's Zhong sauce is equally excellent, although perhaps not as close in flavor to Sriracha as chili crisp.
 This dipping sauce gets a rich sweetness from brown sugar and aromatic soy sauce.